indiemagpie/RScript/README.md

 * CLI for headless build/decompile/export

 ## .rsm format & rsmc compiler
 `.rsm` is a small DSL, the input format for rsmc — a standalone console compiler, independent from RScript/RSON/GUI, that turns .rsm (with import/export) straight into .scr.

 The declarations (import/export/function, object-literal options) are JS-like; the actual code inside a function() { ... } body is a separate, C-like game script mini-language.

+The source code will be made public after the C++ rework.

 ```
 import from './vars.rsm';